 (You can download a CSV Template, which contains the required and optional column headers)

-Use the dropdown options for each field to make sure the correct information is matched.
-Finally, click Import.
+You can then use the dropdown options for each field to make sure the correct information is matched.

 You will then see the results of your import, including information that successfully imported and an error log.
 Click on 'Download error-marked file' to see issues that need to be corrected.